jxxcarlson/MiniLatexTechOverview/chapter1.md

 As mentioned, the short pipeline `Source => AST => Html` is rough description of the parse-render pipeline.
 There is in fact quite a bit more to it.

+### Chunking

-The first step is to chunk the source text into a list of "logical paragraphs."
+The first step is to
+chunk the source text into a list of "logical paragraphs."
 These are either normal paragraphs or an outer begin-end pair for an environment.

+### Applying accumulators

-Next, an empty `LatexState` is created.
+In the next step, an empty `LatexState` is created.
 A value of this type holds information on counters for sections, cross-references, etc. To compute these, we use a function with the signature